tagrit/erpnext/README.md

-# 🚀 Tagrit ERPNEXT Docker Setup
+# 🚀 Tagrit ERPNEXT Docker Management

 Welcome to the **Tagrit ERPNEXT Docker** setup!
 This guide will help you manage sites, Docker containers, and development/production environments in a clean and automated way.